GS18 (2020) Africa

 Gender Summit 18 – Africa

-Agriculture through the Gender Lens: From Survive to Thrive
+Agriculture through the Gender Lens: from Surviving to Thriving in a Climate Changing World

-1 – Applications of research can draw on interconnected disciplinary perspectives (e.g. for resilient seed production in the face of climate change: genomics, nutrition, breeding, behaviour)
+1 – Applications of research can draw on interconnected disciplinary perspectives (e.g. for resilient seed production: genomics, nutrition, breeding, behavior, and climate science considerations)

-2 - Technology development takes into account understanding of when, why and how biological (sex) and socio-cultural (gender) factors can differentiate outcomes (e.g. connecting emergence of zoonotic diseases, vaccination strategies for farmed animals, and food (in)security)
+2 - Technology development takes into account understanding of when, why and how biological (sex) and socio-cultural (gender) factors can differentiate outcomes (e.g. connecting emergence of zoonotic diseases, vaccination strategies for farmed animals, climate change, and food security)

-4 – Policy decisions are made to secure advancement and sustainability of evidence based practices (e.g. to achieve the socio-economic development envisaged by the UN Sustainable Development Agenda 2030)
+4 – Policy decision to secure advancement and sustainability of evidence based practices (e.g. to achieve the socio-economic development envisaged by the UN Sustainable Development Agenda 2030)

 1 – Bring together scientists, gender scholars, policy makers, educationalists, and stakeholders from across Africa and beyond to examine available evidence, identify where improvements are needed in research and in practices, and to establish consensus on what actions should be taken, and by whom.
-This will include showcasing women and gendered research that demonstrates best practices and potential ways forward to secure a more gender equal future in a world grappling with climate change.
+This will include showcasing women and gendered research that demonstrates best practices and potential ways forward to secure a more gender equal future in response to climate change.

 2 – Introduce new perspectives into the discussions of the issues of power relationships in agriculture in Africa, whose knowledge is considered valid (especially regarding women- and indigenous-generated knowledge), and how to move forward in creating more inclusive, equitable, and Africa-focused knowledge systems.